iot7m/septic-card/README.md

 ## Configuration

+Display entities in a predefined logical order.
+Use domain-specific icons.
+Hide the error_name entity when no error is present.

 This section describes all available configuration options for Septic cards.
 New parameters may be added in future versions.

 ### Entities